 Clearing

 Clearing means physically clearing the workspace of everything that doesn’t pertain to the new medical device.
-This means getting rid of any materials, parts, labels, and even packaging from the previous device.
+This means getting rid of any materials, parts, labels, and even packaging and labeling materials from the previous device.
 Never assume that things won’t get mixed up if they stick around — clear them out.

 Cleaning